stadlar/IST-FUT-FMTH/docs/ÍST WA 316_2022 IOBWS 3.0 Technical Guidelines.md

 reflect the views of all stakeholders that might have an interest in its subject matter.

-The Workshop Agreement (ÍST WA) was funded by Íslandsbanki, Arion banki and Landsbankinn.
+The Workshop Agreement (ÍST WA) was funded by Arion banki, Íslandsbanki and Landsbankinn.
 This ÍST WA is based on the results of the work of two workgroups TN-FMÞ-VH-1 Technical requirements and TN-FMÞ-VH-2 Business requirements.